 Reporting an Outage

-With the winter season here, Marlboro Electric Cooperative reminds its members of our service restoration procedure for major, widespread outages.
+When your power goes out, Marlboro Electric Cooperative reminds its members of our service restoration procedure for major, widespread outages.
 The co-op follows a plan designed to get the lights back on as soon as possible for the greatest number of members.
 One key point: If generating plants or transmission lines have been knocked out, our power providers must repair those facilities before we can get your power flowing again.
-Then we can repair and restore service on our distribution system.
+Then we can repair and restore service on our distribution system.t

 We follow three basic steps:

 1—Substations.
 Co-op substations take power off transmission lines for distribution around the service area.
 Substation damage must be repaired before co-op lines that send electricity out of the substation will work.

 2—Distribution lines.
 The co-op then repairs damaged distribution lines that carry power from substations to communities, subdivisions and other groups of member homes.